 - Now insert your bent paper clip into the bottom half of the lock.
 Apply pressure in the direction that the lock turns.
 Just like with our bobby pins example, it’s important that you apply pressure on the lock the entire time.
 If you don’t, the lock will not turn.

-- Now insert the straightened paper clip into the top half of the lock.
+- Straighten the paper clip and insert it into the top half of the lock.
 Push it as far back into the lock as it will go, and locate all of the pins that are inside the lock.

 - Lift the straightened paper clip up until you hear pins clicking.
 If any pins are not willing to move, slightly reduce the amount of pressure you are applying with your second paper clip.
 But if you take away too much pressure, the pins that have already been pushed up may come back down, forcing you to start over.